 A good filing system increases office efficiency and ensures the required information is easily retrievable with a minimum of time and effort.
 Filing is one of the most neglected aspects of administration.
 Care, thought and time put into a well-planned filing system will be to your advantage.
 In order for this to occur, a filing index is mandatory and should be kept current.
 A digital filing key should be developed for computer files as well with backups made monthly.

+Sharing of information is crucial among council members and community staff as well as with the department.
+The minister may direct a community to provide a copy of any document or information in its possession within a specified time and the community must comply with the direction and provide the copy to the minister without charge per s.
+178(1) and (2) of the act.

 The four different systems of filing that are commonly used are as follows:

-The alphabetical system is where different subjects are filed in alphabetical order.
-This is appropriate for customers or vendors (suppliers).

-The subject system is appropriate where the subject of the correspondence or records is most important, ex. grants, roads, government departments, etc. Use actual names relating to the subject matter.

-The geographical system is appropriate in relation to matters involving land and properties.
-All units of land in the jurisdiction may be listed in an appropriate order and matters pertaining to each unit would be filed under its heading.

-The numerical system is used to list unrelated information.
+- Alphabetical is where different subjects are filed in alphabetical order.
+This is appropriate for customers or vendors (suppliers). - Subject is appropriate where the subject of the correspondence or records is most important, ex: grants, roads, government departments, etc. Use actual names relating to the subject matter. - Geographical is appropriate in relation to matters involving land and properties.
+All units of land in the jurisdiction may be listed in an appropriate order and matters pertaining to each unit would be filed under its heading. - Numerical is used to list unrelated information.
 Each file has a name and an index number.

 Depending on the size and scope of council operations, the filing system will probably be a combination of two or three of the different systems.
 Decide on the combination that best suits your needs, based on the amount of correspondence and records that would be filed under each of the four systems.
-An example of a combination numeric and subject filing system is provided in Appendix I.
+An example of a combination numeric and subject filing system is provided in Appendix I - Combination Numeric and Subject Filing System.